d3mocide/d3mocide.github.io/_posts/2023-07-09-MonitorsTwo-htb.md

 ![etc/password](Pasted image 20230625152954.png)

-Interesting file in / called entrypoint.sh, chmod +x gives us a command that will connect to the mysql server
+Interesting file in `/` called `entrypoint.sh`, chmod +x gives us a command that will connect to the mysql server

 ![entrypoint.sh](Pasted image 20230625155852.png)

-After connecting to the database we are able to query to see what tables are there, some interesting ones are shown bellow.
+After connecting to the database we are able to query to see what tables are there.
+Some of the more interesting ones are shown bellow.
 ![msql-query](Pasted image 20230625160618.png)

 Using the following msql command we are able to dump all of the table contents from the user_auth table.